Pimpmuckl/pimpcasting/readme.md

 bind "MOUSE4" "dota_toggle_assisted_camera_operator"
 dota_combatlog_file "testcombat.txt"

 //Toggle openmic on and off
-bind CAPSLOCK "mic_toggle"
+alias OpenMic "+voicerecord; alias MicToggle ClosedMic" alias ClosedMic "-voicerecord; alias MicToggle OpenMic" alias MicToggle OpenMic bind "CAPSLOCK" MicToggle

-//Quick toggle to check for server lag bind "F10" "custom_toggle_netgraph"
+//Quick toggle to check for server lag bind "F10" "toggle dota_hud_netgraph"

 //This is a fix to the issue with foreign keyboards and wrong binds, DON'T use it if you don't have issues
 //unbind "Z"
 //bind "Z" "stat_dropdown networth"

 echo "Executed pimpcasting.cfg"